 Sandie Cornish explains how the Catechism of the Catholic Church now reflects Pope Francis’ teaching that the death penalty is inherently contrary to the Gospel.
 In this article she explains how Church teaching on the death penalty has developed in recent times.

 No to the Death Penalty

-The Catholic Church itself used the death penalty in the past and it has continued to teach that its use can be acceptable in some circumstances.
+The Catholic Church itself used the death penalty in the past and until 2018 continued to teach that its use can be acceptable in some circumstances.
 The conditions for the acceptable use of the death penalty have been tightened more and more over time.
 Now Pope Francis has taken the next step and ruled it out completely.

 The Death Penalty before Francis